lmdu/pyfastx/docs/source/usage.rst

 	>>> 	print(read.quali)

 .. note::
-	interation with ``build_index=True`` return read object which allows you to access attribution of read.
+	iteration with ``build_index=True`` return read object which allows you to access attribution of read.
 New in pyfastx 0.6.3.

 Read plain or gzipped file and build index, support for random access to reads from FASTQ.